Scottish Motor Racing Club

 Existing in its present form since 1963, the Scottish Motor Racing Club organises and runs several Championships throughout the year, mainly at Knockhill Racing Circuit in Fife.
 The Club is beloved of many prominent figures in Scottish racing, including Sir Jackie Stewart, Paul Di Resta, Dario Franchitti, David Coulthard and more.
 Find out about some of the exceptional pieces we have been involved in over the years below.

-The Hamilton & Inches Trophy was commissioned by the late John Romanes in memory of his mother who had recently passed away and presented to the Scottish Motor Racing Club to be given as an annual award.
+The Hamilton & Inches Trophy was commissioned by the late John Romanes, in memory of his mother who had recently passed away.
+It was presented to the Scottish Motor Racing Club to be given as an annual award.
 The silver trophy, presented on wooden plinth, features the winner's names of The Hamilton & Inches Championship for Modified Sports Cars.

 Geoff Waugh was a dentist who raced several cars back in the early 1960s.
 He became Clerk of the Course at Ingliston in the late 60s and when he died, very young his family commissioned the making of a series of silver medals by us which the Scottish Motor Racing Club presented for over 20 years.